Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ## Computing Speed from Position

-The user needs to compute a rotor speed signal from the obtained position signal to be used in the control algorithm.
-There are several ways to do this.
+Most motor control applications also require the user to compute rotor speed.
+This is typically done by processing the position signal.
+There are several ways to calculate speed from position, of varying acuracy and implementation complexity, and the most common approaches are now presented.

 ### Difference Equation Approach